ecomfe/awesome-echarts/README.md

 ## About

-[ECharts](https://github.com/ecomfe/echarts) is a free, powerful charting and visualization library offering an easy way of adding intuitive, interactive, and highly customizable charts to your commercial products.
+[Apache ECharts (incubating)](https://github.com/apache/incubator-echarts) is a free, powerful charting and visualization library offering an easy way of adding intuitive, interactive, and highly customizable charts to your commercial products.
 It is written in pure JavaScript and based on [zrender](https://github.com/ecomfe/zrender), which is a whole new lightweight canvas library.

 ## Learn